scipion-em/docs/docs/facilities/customize-report-grafana.rst

 In our setup we have secured our instances with HTTPS via secure certificates.
 You may find a description of the process in the https://devconnected.com/how-to-setup-telegraf-influxdb-and-grafana-on-linux/

+ * Enable HTTP point in your InfluxDB server (set "enabled = true" in /etc/influxdb/influxdb.conf, section [http])
  * Enable HTTP authentication on your InfluxDB server (set "auth-enabled = true" in /etc/influxdb/influxdb.conf)
  * Create a private key for your InfluxDB server (cd /etc/ssl; mkdir influxdb && cd influxdb; certtool --generate-privkey --outfile server-key.pem --bits 2048)
  * Create a public key for your InfluxDB server (certtool --generate-self-signed --load-privkey server-key.pem --outfile server-cert.pem)
  * Set new files owner (chown influxdb:influxdb server-key.pem server-cert.pem)
- * Enable HTTPS on your InfluxDB server
+ * Enable HTTPS on your InfluxDB server.
+Edit  file and set: /etc/influxdb/influxdb.conf:
+     * https-enabled = true
+     * https-certificate = "/etc/ssl/influxdb/server-cert.pem"
+     * https-private-key = "/etc/ssl/influxdb/server-key.pem"
+* reboot Influx (systemctl restart influxdb)